marcocavanna/FireDataModeler/README.md

 as above, the translation of this is
 >Keep the Array of ID stored in `usersID` (wrapping Model in brackets `[ ]`) building Firebase Link like `{ user1: true, user2: true ... }` and for each users ID build user detail using model `UserDetail` and store the data into `users` field using same structure `{ user1: <Data>, user2: <Data> ... }`.
 Do it every time i'm uploading/downloading data (using the `=` symbol)

-The structure rapresentation of FireData Type Definition in this case is
+The structure representation of FireData Type Definition in this case is
 ```
   [ ? | ! ] [ > | = ] [ ModelName ] : [ ExchangeField ]
     /|        /|           /|               /|